Santiago Metro Line 4

 Santiago Metro Line 4 is one of the seven lines that currently make up the Santiago Metro network in Santiago, Chile.
 It has 23 stations and 23.9 km of track.
 The line intersects with Line 1 at Tobalaba, with Line 3 at Plaza Egaña at northeast, and with Line 4A at Vicuña Mackenna and with Line 5 at Vicente Valdés in southeast.
 It will also intersect with the futures Line 8 at Macul and Line 9 at Plaza de Puente Alto.
 Its distinctive colour on the network line map is blue.

 Since its opening, it was the only line in the system to serve areas outside Santiago Province, with the route extending into Puente Alto in Cordillera Province.
-It would later be joined in this aspect by Line 2, which was extended into San Bernardo, located in Maipo Province, in 23 November 2023.
+It would later be joined in this aspect by Line 2, which was extended into San Bernardo, located in Maipo Province, on 23 November 2023.

 In 2015, Line 4 accounted for 18.1% of all trips made on the metro system with a ridership of 328,200.

 In October 2019, the line suspended operations as a result of the 2019 Santiago protests, however by 2020 all of its stations have reopened.

 History

-The first section of the new Line 4 was opened to the public on November 30, 2005 by President Ricardo Lagos Escobar running between Tobalaba station and Grecia station and between Vicente Valdés station - Plaza de Puente Alto station.
+The first section of the new Line 4 was opened to the public on November 30, 2005, by President Ricardo Lagos Escobar running between Tobalaba station and Grecia station and between Vicente Valdés station - Plaza de Puente Alto station.
 The gap in the line between Grecia station and Vicente Valdés station was initially covered by Transantiago buses.

 Later, Los Presidentes station, Quilín station, Las Torres station, Macul station and Vicuña Mackenna station were opened to the public on March 2, 2006, connecting the first two sections.

 On December 9, 2007, an express service began to run on Line 4 at peak times, stopping at certain stations only to allow for faster journeys.

-On June 1, 2018 Chilean President Sebastián Piñera announced in the public account the extension of Line 4 to the sector of Bajos de Mena in Puente Alto that will be operational in 2026.
+On June 1, 2018, Chilean President Sebastián Piñera announced in the public account the extension of Line 4 to the sector of Bajos de Mena in Puente Alto that will be operational in 2026.